ajameslarner/AJS2021-Java-Development/notes.md

 Here is an example of a method within a class that is not return any value simple performing the action request i.e. making the car drive.

 Drive is a **command** method, therefore does not return any value.
-Where as a method that adds two numbers together will return the result.
+Whereas a method that adds two numbers together will return the result.

 ```
 public class Car {